Winter Driving

 There are approximately 600 km of road network in the District.
 As such we must coordinate the most efficient and effective deployment of our snow and ice control resources.
 Unfortunately, our trucks and crews can’t be everywhere at once.
 Therefore, we must follow our established routes and priorities in a systematic and timely manner.

-Our First Priority routes include:
+Our first priority routes include:

 - Major and collector streets consisting of high-volume roads and streets that connect us to our transportation system.

-- Examples of Major Collectors include North Dairy, Feltham, and Reynolds
+- Examples of major collectors include North Dairy, Feltham, and Reynolds

 - Designated BC Transit bus routes including specific transit hubs and major bus shelters.